calmcarthur/uwaterloo/README.md

 Hello, I’m @calmcarthur
-- I’m interested in systems integration, backend development and machine learning.
+- I’m interested in systems integration, robotics, and software.
-- I’m currently learning software and systems design at the University of Waterloo and looking to work on new and challenging projects.
+- I’m currently taking Systems Design Engineering at the University of Waterloo and looking to work on new and challenging projects.

 📫 How to reach me: